Bachelor of Arts/Bachelor of Laws

 Course rules

-To complete the Bachelor of Arts/Bachelor of Laws students must pass 40 credit points and meet the following course rules to be eligible to graduate:
+To complete the Bachelor of Arts/Bachelor of Laws you must pass 40 credit points.
+This includes:

 • 16 credit points from the Bachelor of Arts (A310)